easytransac/easytransac-sdk-php/README.md

 You need at least:
   - PHP >=5.5
   - cURL in order to get clear error messages
-  - an API key provided by EasyTransac (register an account at [EasyTransac website](https://www.easytransac.com/))
+  - An API key provided by EasyTransac (register an account at [EasyTransac website](https://www.easytransac.com/))
   - OpenSSL version 1.0.1 to support TLSv1.2 ciphers

 Installation